We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Vitamin D is essential for vital bodily functions, and low vitamin D levels can have widespread effects on the body.

-People who experience symptoms of vitamin D deficiency or receive test results indicating they may be deficient in vitamin D can consider talking with a doctor for treatment advice.
+If you experience symptoms of vitamin D deficiency or receive test results indicating you may be deficient in vitamin D, you should speak with a doctor for treatment advice.